yigitpolat/openshift-workshop/docs/exercise-01/README.md

 ## Deploy Example Health

-Access your cluster on the [IBM Cloud clusters dashboard](https://cloud.ibm.com/kubernetes/clusters).
-Click the `OpenShift web console` button on the top-right.
-(This is a pop-up so you'll need to white list this site.)

-Here is the main dashboard you should see.

 ![Main Dashboard](../assets/main-dashboard.png)

 Create a project, on the left hand side, you can title it whatever you like, we suggest "example-health."